1 – You can’t get hold of the critters…

 The prospect of uploading what is essentially rubbish into the corporate email system, a dedicated archive or perhaps even a hosted email service is anathema to many enterprises.
 Apart from consuming large amounts of storage, the process could take too long and cost too much.

 On the flip side, PSTs may well constitute vital business records such as sensitive emails, contact lists, confidential reports, personal data, budgets and financial results.
 They may even contain content that would be relevant to an eDiscovery case or would be covered under GDPR legislation.
+Read more about PST files and GDPR in our blog.

 In fact, PSTs are a convenient way to covertly extract emails, contacts and calendar entries out of the corporate email system…arguably this in itself is good reason to want to get them under control.